James Madison University College of Business: Economics

 There are three possible economics degrees at JMU: a B.B.A., B.A., and B.S.
 Also, students may select general economics or select from five concentrations: Political Economy, Financial Economics, International Economics, Environmental and Natural Resources Economics and Socioeconomics.

 Finance and business law

 The Finance and Business Law department offers a BBA in Finance and a BS in Quantitative Finance.
-The head of the department is Dr. Hui Sono.
-According to the department's mission statement they "[strive] to prepare students for decision-making roles in an increasingly technological and global environment."
+The head of the department is Hui He Sono, PhD, CFA.
+The department's mission statement states that the department "strives to prepare students for decision-making roles in an increasingly technological and global environment."

 Hospitality and tourism management

 Hospitality and tourism management is a part of the School of Hospitality, Sport and Recreation Management.

 International business

 The international Business program was instituted in 1978 by the College of Business.
-Since inception, the program has grown into one of the most reputable programs in the East.
-It is especially known for its broad-based orientation and high level of education attained by its graduates.
 The program offers students a thorough grounding in business, foreign culture, and language.

 Management

 The management program offers a curriculum leading to the BBA degree with a major in management.
 Management majors are exposed to information, exercises, cases, and assignments designed to enhance leadership skills, critical thinking, and analytical decision-making abilities.
 Students gain a basic understanding of how to apply key managerial concepts and theories in the contemporary work environment.
-They also learn how to integrate the functional areas of an organization, and understand human resource policies and procedures used by organizations and managers.
+They also learn how to integrate the functional areas of an organization, and how to understand human resource policies and procedures used by organizations and managers.
 JMU's management curriculum focuses on technical skills, teamwork, and analyzing and solving complex problems.
 Depending on the concentration, the major in management prepares graduates for entry‑level jobs in large, medium, and small profit and non‑profit organizations, as well as government.
 The management major prepares graduates for jobs in industries such as manufacturing, consulting, retail, banking, public utilities, personal services, pharmaceutical products, consumer products, restaurants, insurance, and small business.